 Residential curbside recycling is a service offered by many municipalites in Madison County.
 Although it is mostly straightforword, misinformation and unclear labeling can cause confusion.
 Use the tips and guidelines below to help ensure effective recycling practices and cut down on contamination by non-recyclable items.

 What Can Be Recycled Through Madison County Curbside Pick-Up?

-Click here to download the All-In-One Recycling flyer from Madison County's main waste hauler, Republic Services, or refer to the guide below.
+Click here to download an easy reference sheet for what can be recycled in Madison County, or refer to the guide below.

 |Please, no plastic bags, napkins, styrofoam, or food waste.|